BrightCanopy/startup-tools/README.md

  - [launch27](http://www.launch27.com/) - Booking engine for local service businesses.
  - [Prose IO](http://prose.io) - An editor for github markdown (useful for MVPs)
  - [QuickMVP](https://quickmvp.com) - Integrated landing page and Google Ads for rapid idea validation.
+ - [Slack](https://slack.com) - Team messaging, archiving and search with an automation api and bots.
+ - [Stripe](https://stripe.com/) - Startup friendly payment processing with a powerful API.
+ - [Zapier](https://zapier.com/) - Quick and easy API integration for stitching together MVPs or even production services.

+## Things I have not used but which look useful

  - [SalesIntelligent](https://SalesIntelligent.com) - Sales prospecting automation software.
 Useful for finding contacts within companies.
- - [Slack](https://slack.com) - Team messaging, archiving and search with an automation api and bots.
- - [Stripe](https://stripe.com/) - Startup friendly payment processing with a powerful API.
  - [Survata](https://www.survata.com/) - Online surveys sent through their own network of content publishers.
 Useful to validate an idea.
- - [Zapier](https://zapier.com/) - Quick and easy API integration for stitching together MVPs or even production services.
  - [Zenefits](https://zenefits.com) - Health Insurance, Payroll, and other HR services.

 ## Other Lists